 All products in this specification are best cleaned up with a mixture of warm water and mild soap or detergent.
 For application tools, immerse into soap and water, soak if necessary, and work water-soap through and around all surfaces (such as brush bristles, roller nap).

+Protect work of other trades, whether to be painted or not, against damage by painting.
+Correct damage by cleaning, repairing or replacing, and repainting, as acceptable to Architect.

+Provide "Wet Paint" signs to protect newly painted finishes.
+Remove temporary protective wrappings provided by others for protection of their work after completion of painting operations.

+At completion of construction activities of other trades, touch up and restore damaged or defaced painted surfaces.

+Comply with other additional protective requirements specified in Division 1

 Remove debris promptly from work area and dispose of properly.